jbponce36/Pingui/README.md

 Pingui is an endless runner (jumper?) platform game where you control Pingui and help him climb the mountain.
 Evade enemies and collect keys to unlock chests along the way.

 ## Getting started
-- Download and try it on itch.io: https://jbponce.itch.io/pingui
+- Try it on itch.io: https://jbponce.itch.io/pingui
 - From Unity project: Load MainScene.

 ## Controls